 Living a well-rounded life is very important to me, I enjoy many activities outside of academics including cooking, ballroom dancing, beach volleyball, skiing, rock climbing, golfing, reading and horseback riding.

 Two to five billion cases of diarrhea occur each year in humans, primarily due to infections; however, little is known about the long-term effects of diarrhea on the health of our intestinal flora.
-Using high-throughput sequencing, transcriptomics and metabolomics combined with imaging of the gut, we seek to understand how the intestinal microbiota responds to periods of osmotic stress, and importantly, how the recovery progresses after a large portion of the microbiome has been depleted.
+Using computational tools, high-throughput sequencing, transcriptomics and metabolomics combined with imaging of the gut, we seek to understand how the intestinal microbiota responds to periods of osmotic stress, and importantly, how the recovery progresses after a large portion of the microbiome has been depleted.